albert-killer/CarND-Extended-Kalman-Filter/README.md

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

-This is the project repository for Udacity Self-Driving Car Nanodegree program's Project No. 2 Behavioral Cloning of Term 2 Sensor Fusion by Albert Killer, April 2017.
+This is the project repository for **Project No. 1 Extended Kalman Filter**, part of Term 2 _Sensor Fusion_ of Udacity Self-Driving Car Nanodegree program, submitted by Albert Killer in April 2017.

-An Extended Kalman Filter (EKF) was implemented in C++ to process simulated LIDA and RADAR measurements provided by Udacity.
-In doing so the position and velocity of an object, which is moving around the vehicle equiped with those sensors, is detected with high accuracy:
+An Extended Kalman Filter (EKF) was implemented in C++ to process simulated LIDAR and RADAR measurements provided by Udacity.
+In doing so the position and velocity of an object, moving around a vehicle equiped with those sensors, can be detected with high accuracy:

 ```
 Accuracy - RMSE:
-0.0972256
+px: 0.0972256
-0.0853761
+py: 0.0853761
-0.4508550
+v~x~: 0.4508550
-0.4395880
+vy: 0.4395880
 ```
 We use a Kalman Filter for LIDAR data.
 In order to handle the nonlinear measurement function _h_(_x_) of RADAR data we have to apply an Extended Kalmand Filter (EKF).
 The EKF uses a linear approximation of _h_(_x_) and applies First Order Taylor Expansion in order to get a Gaussian distribution again.